There are two basic types of sales.

-Brain damage occurs when your Lower Third sales producers try to sell a value driven product by lowest price.
+Brain damage occurs when your Lower Half sales producers try to sell a value driven product by lowest price.

 It happens all the time.

 The solution is sales consulting.
-You meet with each of your Lower Third salespeople and discuss your value proposition.
-Until they buy into the value that drives your company's value proposition... they will remain in the Lower Third.
+You meet with each of your Lower Half salespeople and discuss your value proposition.
+Until they buy into the value that drives your company's value proposition... they will remain in the Lower Half.

 Once they understand how your company offers more value, even though the price is higher... only then can you teach them how to sell value.